Umbraco AngularJS filter cheat sheet (≤ v13)

 Paul Seal covers using Block List editors in his Umbraco 10 series from episode 9 onwards.

-Thanks to Callum Whyte, Dean Leigh and Richard Jackson for keeping me up to date on this one.
+Thanks to Callum Whyte, Dean Leigh, Richard Jackson, Erica Quessenberry and Lee Kelleher for keeping me up to date on this one.